utkarshroy/potential-wallhack/README.md

 potential-wallhack
 ==================

-Poentential wallhack, as the name says it.
+Potential wallhack, as the name says it.